moe-tron/moetron/README.md

 After everything is setup run the bot using `python bot.py` It'll take a few seconds to start up because it starts up tensorflow and generates a couple images before the bot starts.

+For linting, I use the following settings:

+"python.linting.pylintArgs": [
+    "--extension-pkg-whitelist=numpy",
+    "--errors-only"
+]

 The model I used can be obtained from: https://www.gwern.net/Faces#stylegan-2 you can use whatever model you want, but this bot was built around using this one.
 Hence the "moe" naming and such.